marcpybus/var-node/README.md

 ```

 * To access the front-end, use your web browser with the IP or domain name of the server.
 Locally you can use https://localhost/.
 * About 46 GB of data will be downloaded the first time the data manager container is started up.
 Data download process can be tracked in the container log.
+It is possible to reduce disk space requeriments by skipping VEP annotation.
 See the "Data download" section.
 * You must configure a username and password before accessing the front-end.
 See the "Configuring the front-end password" section.
+* Remove the whole `data` directory to restart the configuration from zero.

 ### Setup
 - Modify the following variables in `.env` file with the details of your node: